 Firefighters say that house fires increase in the winter months.
 Most the fire starters include food left on the stove, candles left near flammable items like decorations or curtains, or space heaters left unattended and close to flammable objects.

-As firefighters respond to a call during these weather conditions, it’s not just about fire and smoke in the structure, but attuned to what is happening as a result of snow, ice, freezing rain or wind.
+As firefighters respond to calls during cold weather conditions, it’s not just about fire and smoke in the structure, but staying attuned to what is happening as a result of snow, ice, freezing rain or wind.
 Maintaining situational awareness is essential.

 • Pay attention to your surroundings at the scene, including your crew and the building structure.